KnowageLabs/Knowage-Documentation/chapter_3/create_qbe/meta.rst

 Metamodel creation
 -----------------------

 Using the Meta Web application, it is possible to reverse the content of a database and manipulate this information creating a new model that can fit the user’s needs.
-In this section will we see what are the steps need in order to create a metamodel and query it with the QBE.
+In this section will we see what are the steps needed in order to create a metamodel and query it with the QBE.

 To create a Metamodel enter the **Business Model Catalogue** and add a new model clicking on the “Plus” icon.
 Referring to next figure, you will be prompted to enter the following fields:

--  Name (mandatory): Name of the model (cannot be changed after the save).
+-  *Name* (mandatory): Name of the model (cannot be changed after the save).
--  Description: A longer description of your model.
+-  *Description*: A longer description of your model.
--  Category (mandatory): Select, from the ones available, a category that the model belongs to.
+-  *Category* (mandatory): Select, from the ones available, a category that the model belongs to.
--  Data Source (mandatory): select the datasource that will be used to create your model (so the one that contains the tables that you need).
+-  *Data Source* (mandatory): select the datasource that will be used to create your model (so the one that contains the tables that you need).

 .. _settingthemodelinfo:
 .. figure:: media/image299.png